LA Ballet: A Nutcracker from the City of Angels

 by Steven Woodruff

 There were many bright spots along the way though.
 The Harlequin and Columbine choreography was delightful and was danced well by Tyler Burkett and Katrina Gould.
-They return in the Act Two for the music usually assigned to the Chinese Variation.
+They return in the Act II for the music usually assigned to the Chinese Variation.
 Here, Burkett survived a rough moment managing his turns in second.
 Sergey Khelik was also excellent as the Cossack Doll.
-He too returns, joined by two men, as part of the Trepak Variation in Act Two.
+He too returns, joined by two men, as part of the Trepak Variation in Act II.
 He seems to enjoy his dancing more now that he is performing as a guest artist and no longer with the company.
 He covers the Russian stuff with authority, athleticism and dazzle.
-The Waltz of the Flowers and The Snowflakes Waltz both fared well though you could have wished for more dancers in both.
+The Waltz of the Flowers and The Snowflakes Waltz both fared well though you could have wished for more generous cast of dancers in both.
 Particularly good was Allyssa Bross as The Rose, who lit up the stage with her genuine performance and did everything with virtuosity in her demi-soloist role.
 She was one of the believers who seemed to find the enchantment and show it.
 Also deserving kudos were Julia Cinquemani and Alexander Castillo in the Arabian Variation.
 The choreography gave them the sinuosity and intimacy reflected in the music.
 Their lifts were elegant, sure, and struck a perfect balance of control and extroversion.
 One lift as Cinquemani rolls over her partner's back and ends up in attitude penchée looked terrific.
-The Spanish Variation was the least successful of the diversions in Act Two.
+The Spanish Variation was the least successful of the diversions in Act II.
 Generic, posing positions with a flamenco flare and fans, in the end, proved not enough to take you there.

 Faring poorly in the acting department were Ms. Neary as Mrs. Stalbaum who was bland and unconvincing in the Act One Party Scene.
 Helena Thordal Christensen as Clara seemed not to know what to do with herself during much of the Battle Scene and looked like a bystander throughout when not accomplishing her assigned steps.
-I found Clara being seated downstage with her Nutcracker to be a serious distraction during Snow, and the endless running in place to get there a poor bit of staging.
+I found Clara being seated downstage with her Nutcracker to be a serious distraction during Snow, and the endless running in place to get there a terrifically distracting bit of staging.
 Jonathan Sharp's Drosselmeyer was heavily invested in caricature without any apparent purpose.
-In his white suit and full-length white fur coat he looked overly campy, even disturbing, rather than the likeable and quirky master of ceremonies for a child's fantasy.
+In his white suit and full-length white fur coat, he looked overly campy, even disturbing, rather than the likeable and quirky master of ceremonies for a child's fantasy.
 Soloists Zheng Hua Li as the Prince and Monica Pelfrey as Marie danced with clarity and refined classical style but failed to convince us that they were truly in a world apart in the truncated and disappointing Grand Pas de Deux.

 The production's costuming was one unfailing point of brilliance.
 Mikael Melbye's magical costumes delivered, at every turn, a sense of fantasy, sumptuousness and invention.
 I particularly liked the spiny headpieces for the women in Snow, the domed headpiece for the Arabian male dancer, and the monochrome, lengthy tutus in Flowers.
 The outfitting of the Battle Scene --mice and soldiers-- looked striking too.
-Finally bringing a touch of fantasy to the production was Catherine Kanner's Act Two sets which delivered us to a spacious colonaded court looking out over a moonlit sea.
+Finally bringing a touch of fantasy to the production was Catherine Kanner's Act II sets which delivered us to a spacious, colonaded court looking out over a moonlit sea.

 I'm a musician by training.
 I like to see the choreography make the music be important.
 This didn't always happen.
 I felt particularly cut adrift during the music concluding the Battle Scene.
 These moments satisfy us with the most beautiful music of Act One and they are pivotal to the developing fantasy.
 The solemn chords in the brass and the romantic sweep are the pathway to Snow and all the enchantment that is still to come.
 In this production virtually nothing is happening in these moments save two soldiers waving blue flags in the gloom of a very dark stage.
 It was a heartbreaking moment, and for all the wrong reasons.

-(Long Beach Ballet opens its Nutcracker later this month with performances in Long Beach and Pasadena.
+(The reviewed performance took place on December 5, 2010 at The Alex Theatre in Glendale, CA. Long Beach Ballet opens its Nutcracker later this month with performances in Long Beach and Pasadena.
 Their production will feature a live orchestra.)